Apple Data Breaches: A Chronological History

 2020: Apple’s Developer Portal

 A cyber attack on Apple’s developer portal exposed the personal data of around 283,000 developers.
 The attackers obtained the developers’ names, mailing addresses, and email addresses.
 No other information was compromised.
-Apple shut down the developer portal for a week to investigate the attack and later apologized for the inconvenience.

 November 2020: iCloud and iTunes for Windows